 - Goof Off or bug and tar remover

 - Soft cloth or towel

 Step 1: Apply the Goof Off or bug and tar remover to the gum.
 Spray it on, if it is in a spray bottle, or use a cloth to apply it.

 Step 3: Wipe the gum off with a soft cloth or towel.

 Regardless of the method used to remove the chewing gum from the exterior of your car, wash and wax your car to restore its finish afterwards.
-Be careful when using certain tools such as a putty knife, as you don’t want to chip the paint off your car.
+Be careful when using certain tools, like putty knives, as you don't want to chip the paint off your car.